BALCONIES THROUGH THE AGES

 Balconies in Britain

 In the UK, Juliet balconies date back to the late Georgian period when they were specified by architects to give grand homes a prestigious appearance.
-Originally produced in decorative styles of wrought iron, they were rectangular, shallow and spanned the width of drawing room windows on the first floor of a property.
+Originally produced in decorative styles of wrought iron, they were rectangular, shallow and spanned the width of drawing

 By the early 19th century, cast iron railings were growing in popularity with fashion dictating the inclusion of classical motifs to replace the spearheaded finials of earlier times.
 As designs became more intricate, they were more widely seen across cities and towns such as London, Bath and Cheltenham.